-David Livingston, LMFT: How about how about understanding sort of, you know, the things that that lead to happiness?
+David Livingston, LMFT: How about how about the understanding sort of, you know, the things that lead to happiness?
 Ok, so I heard someone define this once and I thought it was pretty good.
 It was when there’s a cessation of pain, an increase in energy and when we serve each other, I thought that was a really good description of happiness.
-Imagine if that was a criteria because it has to do with self care.
+Imagine if that was a criteria because it has to do with self-care.
 It has to do with interactions in which we move from a place of wanting to give something to someone else and contribute.
 It reframes the whole idea that we’re waiting for this state of mind to be brought to us, that we’re just somehow being deprived of, which is a very, very it’s it’s not a healthy place, you know.
-And and by the way, you don’t even have to worry about that.
-It’s innate that we want to feel feel good anyway.
+And by the way, you don’t even have to worry about that.
+It’s innate that we want to feel good anyway.
 So it’s probably the most innate thing there is in our own feelings and distress will inform us.
 We don’t have to pursue it.
 We’ll know.
 But what we need to understand is the conditions that allow for people to thrive and that happiness comes and goes.
 But the ability to understand kind of what makes us feel better, that that matters.
 And so I, I just it’s more how I look at it.

 Dwight Hurst, CMHC: It’s more of a management ongoing.
 And I like when you touch on that with number one, there’s those expectations of what am I really searching for.
 It’s not a constant state.
 It’s a fluid state.
 But I like the a lot of the things you mentioned are things that also contribute to a deeper sense of satisfaction, like if I’m doing for people and I feel that I am attached to them and helping them.
 And that’s a form of happiness.
 Right.
-Is the satisfied feeling of like I’m doing the things that I can do.
+Is the satisfying feeling of like I’m doing the things that I can do.

 David Livingston, LMFT: And look, if it’s a good relationship and look, you need to get something back in return, you’re not talking about just a situation which you’re only giving that’s not good for anyone either.
 But they are.
-But but the idea.
+But the idea.
 Right.
 And, you know, imagine if we had a world that was oriented towards taking care of each other.
-I mean, imagine that compared to an orange or a world oriented towards, you know, figuring out how we can get what we need and add, but rather we were a little bit more oriented towards just figuring out how to help one another.
+I mean, imagine that compared to an orange or a world-oriented towards, you know, figuring out how we can get what we need and add, but rather we were a little bit more oriented towards just figuring out how to help one another.
 And I think it exists more.
 You know, I think it exists I think it’s actually the fabric that holds our society together from families on down.
-But but yeah, I think, you know, and I think what people orient themselves towards that.
+But yeah, I think, you know, and I think what people orient themselves towards that.
 I mean, well, ultimately needs drive everything if you think about it needs drive the whole world.
 Right.
-So if you’re meeting people’s needs, you will your value will begin and your your life will expand.
+So if you’re meeting people’s needs, you will your value will begin and your life will expand.

-Dwight Hurst, CMHC: Hmm, I like that that idea of the expansion that you’re talking about also because to me into my mind, that expansion includes all kinds of things.
+Dwight Hurst, CMHC: Hmm, I like that idea of the expansion that you’re talking about also because to me into my mind, that expansion includes all kinds of things.
 And I know I’m a big acceptance guy, so I was talking about feelings.
-But there’s also the idea of trying to accept and working towards acceptance of of both feelings and events to say, hey, what happens in my life happens.
+But there’s also the idea of trying to accept and working towards acceptance of both feelings and events to say, hey, what happens in my life happens.
 And then when there’s that acceptance of what is whether or not I don’t have to like all of it and not all it needs to make me happy.
 In fact, it won’t.
 And embracing the idea that I can accept all things and then therefore they might be more tolerable or workable.

 Clare Waismann, RAS/SUDCC: Today, we do need to finish with a positive message out there.
 David spoke about the vaccine.
 I think it is so important for us to realize that what has happened with this vaccine that started production as soon as the disease was found is incredible.
 I think that we have a solution is unheard of.
 You know, a lot of different societies had to survive through pandemics without ever finding a vaccine or a solution or a cure or anything that helped them.
 And they had to live through it again, looking at blessings or good things around us that we are lucky enough to have to be able to live through.
 And this is one of them, I think is a positive thing that we should hold on to.
 So I agree with David.
 I think in two, three, four months from now, we are going to be in the other side of this craziness and we have to be strong and positive to, you know, rebuild or restart or continue or wherever we are.
 We’re going to need to proceed.
 And the most important thing to look at is that we’re here, know we have the option.
 We have been given the opportunity to be here and do that.
 A lot of people have not.

 Dwight Hurst, CMHC: I like the focus that you mentioned because we’re really talking about a sense of hope and also a sense of even deeper than that, looking for the opportunities that we have, I think.
-Have you mentioned that about if we’re here, then we have an opportunity, right?
+Have you mentioned that if we’re here, then we have an opportunity, right?
 We can do something.

 Clare Waismann, RAS/SUDCC: Correct.

 Dwight Hurst, CMHC: I think that sometimes being through and going through crises does present opportunities.
 It sometimes on a good day we see them and on a great day we pursue them on a bad day we just think everything’s terrible.
 And I one, once again, we have those moments.
 We have to have those terrible moments.
-But they lead hopefully to a moment of some hope for resolution or even some resolution to say I’m making goals and making plans.
-Having gone through some of this period of the struggles of being at home and trying to mitigate withdrawals or dependance or talking to a doctor or picking up the phone or doing Zoom sessions with a counselor or even going to a whatever it is, I think sometimes the crisis can drive a feeling of it’s time for me to go into some form of recovery.
+But they lead hopefully to a moment of some hope for a resolution or even some resolution to say I’m making goals and making plans.
+Having gone through some of this period of the struggles of being at home and trying to mitigate withdrawals or dependence or talking to a doctor or picking up the phone or doing Zoom sessions with a counselor or even going to whatever it is, I think sometimes the crisis can drive a feeling of it’s time for me to go into some form of recovery.
 It’s time for me to go into some treatment.
 And hopefully we see that with people.

-David Livingston, LMFT: I you know, I think people are tough and resilient overall, and I think it’s important to remember that you’re tough and you’re resilient and that you’re going to approach life with that perspective.
+David Livingston, LMFT: You know, I think people are tough and resilient overall, and I think it’s important to remember that you’re tough and you’re resilient and that you’re going to approach life with that perspective.
 And and then and then if you need help, get help that people… I get asked at times, what’s the single most?
 What do I do, what I want to get if I want to get better and what do I do, what I do?
 And, you know, I go through the four basic things that I say keep people, all of us healthy, which is good sleep, exercise, good enough nutrition and good experiences with people.
 Those are the foremost regulating processes that there are.
 OK, so if you do those four things in your life, you will be right.
 So those are the critical aspects of life, right?
 Good sleep, exercise, nutrition and good experiences with people, OK.
 And then beyond that, beyond that, there’s got to be some, you know, vision of what’s meaningful to you and what you want in your life and, you know, and then you work towards it.
 So.
 So I feel hopeful.
 I think we could.
 I think that’s an achievable thing for for for all of us, you know.
 I mean, I know some people have poor health or this or that, so maybe I’m overstating it.
 But, you know, for the most part…

 Dwight Hurst, CMHC: Yeah, within the bounds of the reality that we have.
 Right.
 Is trying to do those things as much as we can.
 And that’s the idea, too, is that pressure isn’t to say let me nail all those things perfectly well.
 You know, if I have a chronic medical condition, how I fulfill those things is going to look different.
 But the fact that I can believe in myself, that I still can do something in those areas, I think those are great areas to focus on.